what is artificial honey or fake honey

 What is the difference between pure honey and raw honey?

-You can do artificial honey yourself!
+You can make artificial honey yourself!

 Prof. Herzfeld gives a practical method for preparing this form of sugar.